Scott Watermasysk presents

 Already installed?
 Run stooges upgrade to grab the latest release.

-Optional: enable auto-cd after stooges add, stooges branch, stooges fork, or stooges track by adding this to your shell profile:
+Optional: enable auto-cd after stooges add, stooges branch, stooges fork, stooges track, or stooges pr by adding this to your shell profile:

 $ eval "$(stooges shell-init zsh)"